Finding the Law of the Micro-States and Small Jurisdictions of Europe

 The Cyprus Stock Exchange site discusses the financial services regulatory scheme.

-Some statutes have been collected in the form of codes and some have been translated.
-Among those codes and collections included in common bibliographies:
+Some statutes have been collected in the form of codes, and some have been translated.
+Among those codes and collections included in common bibliographies (and see links above):

 • Civil Code